jasonli-git/housing-intelligence/SPEC.md

 ---

-The local LLM should operate only on structured analysis packets.
+The explanation model should operate only on structured analysis packets.

 The model should not ingest: